EHANDBOOK/ehandbook-cb-demos/README.md

 Each demo folder contains a batch file `build.bat` which invokes the EHANDBOOK Container-Build tool(s) on the given input data.
 The build then generates an EHANDBOOK Container file and - where configured - a corresponding PDF output.

+# AI-generated code notice

+Use of generative AI in this repository:

+The repository partially contains AI-generated code by using GitHub Copilot Business.

+This notice needs to remain attached to any reproduction of this repository.